Fannychini/IDP_R_implementation/README.md

 ### Citation

-If you use this implementation in your research, please cite both the original paper and this repository:
+If you use this implementation in your research, please cite both the original paper and this R implementation:

    ```
    Bharat, C., Degenhardt, L., Pearson, S-A., et al. A data-informed approach using individualised dispensing patterns to estimate medicine exposure periods and dose from pharmaceutical claims data.